neo-project/neo-devpack-dotnet/docs/22-attributes.md

 For invocations that occur within explicit interface member implementations, only the method name itself is used, without the preceding interface qualification.

-For invocations that occur within property or event accessors, the member name used is that of the property or event itself.
+For invocations that occur within property accessors, the member name used is that of the property itself.

 For invocations that occur within indexer accessors, the member name used is that supplied by an `IndexerNameAttribute` ([§22.6](22-attributes.md#226-attributes-for-interoperation)) on the indexer member, if present, or the default name `Item` otherwise.

-For invocations that occur within field or event initializers, the member name used is the name of the field or event being initialized.
+For invocations that occur within field initializers, the member name used is the name of the field being initialized.

 For invocations that occur within declarations of instance constructors, static constructors, finalizers and operators the member name used is implementation-dependent.